Ellerslie cricket club: 1980s

+As well as the contribution given by all the players over this period to gain such successes the long-serving scorer Frank Lancaster also contributed significantly during this period.

+1990s

 This decade started well but as mentioned, the retirement of some of Ellerslie's established players saw the club go back into a rebuilding mode and even though it had not gained great heights, the club has been steady.
 Financial woes affected the club like many other sports clubs in the later part of the decade.
 The ongoing committees have worked hard to fix the problems.